jdbdnz/jdbdnz.github.io/_posts/2015-06-07-start-up-order-of-operations.markdown

 categories: business
 ---

-Too many times I've made the mistake of not following the right steps when designing a start ups.
+Too many times I've made the mistake of not following the right steps when designing a product.
 Actually let me rephrase that - too many times I've forgotten to design a start up and blundered ahead with code.
 Occasionally I'll do some visual art (mock ups) first and praise myself for following protocol.

 The reality is that there is a butt-load of work to be done before you can decide on the shape of a button.
 In order for that button to accomplish your mission, your mission must be clearly defined.
 Unwise that button will flail around in dissatifaction and go work for another company with a clear mission/vision instead.